 As with all of my PDF sewing patterns, if you’ve purchased a pattern in the past, and it is updated, you can download the update for free (just email me).

-A few of the key changes:
+A few of the key improvements to the patterns:

 - Eliminated the Contrast Strip on the side of the bag